Skip to content

 Pole Spear and Hawaiian Sling

 Pole Spears are normally called multiple things within the diving industry anyway.
-Probably the most common mix up is calling pole spears Hawaiian slings, which is another type of spearfishing tool.
-Other common terms are “three prong” which refers to a pole spear with a specific type of tip on the end.
+Probably the most common mix up is calling pole spears Hawaiian slings, which is a different type of spearfishing tool.
+Other common terms are “three prong” which refers to a pole spear with a specific three-pointed tip on the end.
 Most modern high quality pole spears have resorted to using a slip tip rather than a three prong.
 Other divers refer to both Pole Spears and Hawaiian Slings collectively as “slings” or even “sling spears”.
 Some of the harder terms people have used to describe pole spears have been “hand spear” and “spear fishing pole”.
-While some dive shops may understand what you mean it is still best to be specific with the tools you are asking about.
+While some dive shops may understand what you mean, it is still best to be specific with the tools you are asking about.

 Terms for Spear Shafts

 Spear shafts are an integral part of using a speargun.
 Within the industry there are a couple trees that are easily recognized as a spear shaft.
 Think of it like the term “soda-pop”.
 Some spearfishing terminology people use for spears, some people call it a shaft, other say spear shaft all together.
 All three are acceptable terms.
-As a company that ships things globally, we find shaft to more accepted by most country’s customs and boarder police from an importing without questions stand point.
+As a company that ships things globally, we find shaft to more accepted by most country’s customs and boarder police from an "importing without questions" standpoint.
 Some of the terms we have run into with some people are “spearfishing spear”, which usually get them close.
 Then we run into people that compare the spear shaft to similar objects in other industries.
 “Bolt” or “arrow” is common from people more familiar with archery and crossbows.
-“Harpoon” is a common mistake due to translation as well as from a comparison to a different tool.
+“Harpoon” is a common mistake due to translation as well from comparison to a different tool.

 Wetsuits